koder101/Utility_Installer_ForMultipleVMs/README.md

 1. Preparing the individual utility's silent Installer bat is a separate task.
 2. Since different utilities can have their own commands for silent Install or UnInstall, hence it should be identified in advance, though it's a one time activity.
-3. For installation of products like MS-Office or SharePoint desiigner, use their XML config files to configure silent installation.
+3. For installation of products like MS-Office or SharePoint designer, use their XML config files to configure the silent installation.
 4. Some utility's silent installation works well with `Invoke-Command` and some with `PSTools`.
-Most of the utilities can be installed via `Invoke-Command`, if not then use the `PSTools`.
-For this change in the PowerShell script.
+Most of the utilities can be installed via `Invoke-Command`, if not, then use the `PSTools`.
+For this, the change is required in the PowerShell script.

 ## Contributing